VirtualButFake/fusion-components-docs/docs/what-is-fusioncomponents.md

 # What is FusionComponents?

-FusionComponents is a collection of Fusion components for use in plugins.
+FusionComponents is a large collection of components for varying use cases.
+It was originally designed to increase development speed for plugins, but has since been expanded to be used in any Roblox project.

 ## Features